ACTL4001-T1-2022/github-showcase-page-marbs-consulting/README.md

 A binomial probability model was assumed to determine the probability of coming first in ten years.
 We simplified our assumptions for this calculation because we realised that the were too many factors to assume to make an accurate prediction.
 For example, it is inevitable that players will be changed across all countries and teams, or that large unpredictable macro events may occur (in our current world, examples include the war in Ukraine, coronavirus pandemic etc.).

-More detail provided in the analysis found here: [Predictions](Player%20Analysis%20and%20Prediction.ipynb)
+More detail provided in the analysis found here [Python Analysis of Team Selection and Prediction of Success](Player Analysis and Prediction Analysis.pdf)

+---

 ## Spending on Assembling Team
-Projections of salaries and expenses in [Salary_and_Expenses_Projection](Economic_Impact_and_Implementation_Plan_Analysis/'MARBS%20-%20Salary,%20revenue%20and%20expense%20projections%20and%20analysis.xlsx') were carried out as part of introducing the national team.
+Projections of salaries and expenses in [Salary_and_Expenses_Projection](Economic_Impact_and_Implementation_Plan_Analysis/'MARBS%20-%20Salary,%20Revenue%20and%20Expense%20projections%20and%20analysis.xlsx') were carried out as part of introducing the national team.
 Countries that were competitively successful and exhibited the lowest GDP per capita differential with Rarita (Nganion, Galamily, Greri Landmoslands, Sobianitedrucy) were used as benchmarks for expense and revenue projections.
 This includes expense allocations and growth rates, and revenue streams and growth rates.
 Expense is forecasted to increase significantly as the team develops and revenues generated are reinvested to ensure the team's consistent improvement and performance. <br>
 ![image](https://user-images.githubusercontent.com/102939582/162355978-0c9e29c5-8326-4c57-bc0b-61be66226716.png) <br>
 Salary was projected as depicted in the following formula: <br>
 ![image](https://user-images.githubusercontent.com/102939582/162356375-73927009-6edc-459f-beba-45850ca48c06.png) <br>